Skip to main content

 Possible issues to consider

-• It is not "set and forget": Managing an SMSF takes time.
-It’s been estimated that trustees spend over 100 hours a year managing their fund1.
+• It's not "set and forget": Managing an SMSF takes time.
+It’s estimated that trustees spend over 100 hours a year managing their fund1.

-1 Based on ‘SMSF Investor Report, April 2021, Investment Trends’ – noted at Moneysmart: https://moneysmart.gov.au/how-super-works/self-managed-super-fund-smsf
+1 Based on ‘SMSF Investor Report, April 2021, Investment Trends’ – noted on the Moneysmart website

-The true cost of running a SMSF
+The true cost of running an SMSF

 Running your own super fund is not free – an SMSF involves set-up costs and accounting, auditing and other fees (such as legal fees) borne by you and other members of the SMSF (if any).
 Unlike Vision Super, where we use our scale to help keep costs low for all members, the size of an SMSF means the impact of running costs may be significant.